Analysis | ‘Enough is enough’: A slew of Trump’s GOP allies finally hit their limit

 “When I arrived in Washington this morning, I fully intended to object to the certification of the electoral votes,” said Sen. Kelly Loeffler (R-Ga.), who had just lost her election in a runoff.
 “However, the events that have transpired today have forced me to reconsider.
 And I cannot now in good conscience object to the certification of these electors.”

-There was by no means a t retreat.
-Six Republican senators voted Wednesday night to object to Arizona’s legally certified electors, despite the fact there is no evidence of fraud there.
-Sen. Josh Hawley (R-Mo.) said he would also object to Pennsylvania’s results, ensuring a long night after a harrowing day for Congress.
-Hawley continued to argue that Congress vote to override the will of millions of voters and refuse to seat a state’s legitimate electors.

-Several Republican senators also changed their positions, including Loeffler, Mike Braun of Indiana, Steve Daines of Montana, Marsha Blackburn of Tennessee and James Lankford of Oklahoma.
+A handful of Republican senators joined Loeffler in changing their positions, including Mike Braun of Indiana, Steve Daines of Montana, Marsha Blackburn of Tennessee and James Lankford of Oklahoma.

 “Obviously, the commission that we have asked for is not going to happen,” Lankford said as the Senate reconvened, speaking of a commission to examine baseless election fraud claims that he and 10 other Republican senators had staked their objections on.
 Lankford was mid-speech arguing in favor of objecting to election results hours earlier when senators had to suddenly be evacuated.
 “And we’re headed tonight toward the certification of Joe Biden to be the president of the United States,” he said.

-There was by no means a total retreat.
-Six Republican senators voted Wednesday night to object to Arizona’s legally certified electors, despite the fact there is no evidence of fraud there.
+There was by no means a total retreat: Six Republican senators voted Wednesday night to object to Arizona’s legally certified electors, despite the fact there is no evidence of fraud there.

-Sen. Josh Hawley (R-Mo.) said he would also object to Pennsylvania’s results, ensuring a long night after a harrowing day for Congress.
+Sen. Josh Hawley (R-Mo.) also indicated that he would also object to Pennsylvania’s results, ensuring a long night after a harrowing day for Congress.
 Hawley continued to argue that Congress vote to override the will of voters and refuse to seat a state’s legitimate electors.

 But he was forced into a much more defensive posture: “We do need an investigation into irregularities and fraud,” he said.